Back To Top

 Rwanda's top diplomat emphasized that building stronger partnerships with South Korea -- particularly in fostering human and technological capital and attracting more investment and Korean companies -- is key to accelerating the country's transition from aid dependency to a self-reliant, trade-driven economy focused on industrialization

-In his interview with The Korea Herald, Rwandan Minister of Foreign Affairs and International Cooperation Olivier Nduhungirehe shed light on the significance of Rwanda's cooperation with South Korea, particularly noting that "Rwanda has also been on a path for socioeconomic transformation," driven by a state-led initiative.
+In an interview with The Korea Herald, Rwandan Minister of Foreign Affairs and International Cooperation Olivier Nduhungirehe shed light on the significance of Rwanda's cooperation with South Korea, particularly noting that "Rwanda has also been on a path for socioeconomic transformation," driven by a state-led initiative.

 Central to the transformation is Rwanda's Vision 2050, which targets reaching upper-middle-income status by 2035 and high-income status by 2050, anchored by the National Strategy for Transformation.
 The second phase of the ambitious plan, approved in August 2024, one month after the presidential election, sharpens the focus on job creation, export growth and elevating the quality of education.